phoible/dev/raw-data/FEATURES/README.md

 has also been changed from 0front 0back to -front -back (by analogy with x), and ɰ changed to -front +back (by analogy with ɯ).

+## contour features

+The PHOIBLE feature system allows a *sequence* of feature values for a given phoneme.
+The most straightforward example is perhaps [ˡ] (lateral release), where when modifying a non-lateral base glyph, the feature value for lateral will be the sequence -,+.
+Only the feature values that change will appear this way (i.e., there are no +,+ contours).
+The modifier diacritics that are treated as contour-forming are ʷ ⁿ ˡ ʲ ˠ ᶣ ˤ.
+Additionally, the superscript glottal stop ˀ is contour-forming when it precedes the base glyph, in which case it denotes “pre-glottalization”.

 ## voicing

 M&E give two voicing features “glottal source” and “epilaryngeal source.”